 Individual assessments of each pupil and conversations with their family inform decisions about which communication system to use with any individual pupils.
 For many, additional (augmentative) communication systems are used.
 These include PECS (Picture Exchange Communication System), Makaton (a signing system) and the use of ‘Communication books’ which include words or pictures that a pupil can point to in order to comment on their environment or to make a request without (or alongside) speech.

-Speech and language therapists work with all members of the support team, including qualified teachers, ABA Consultants members of the class team to develop resources and programmes that promote communication throughout the day.
+Speech and language therapists work with all members of the support team, including qualified teachers to develop resources and programmes that promote communication throughout the day.